Ioan311/Personal-Site-/README.md

 and some animatons are disabled.

-I generated special error pages for different types of errors by using Java Script (403 and 404 - custom title) I added a VTT file for a video, because I wanted to have subtitles.
+I generated special error pages for different types of errors by using Java Script (403 and 404 - custom title) I added a VTT file for a video, because I wanted to have subtitles..

 Bibliography: